huynhthaihoa/robotics-pose-estimation-simulations/docs/pose_graph_optimization.md

 So in plain English:

 > **Find the poses that make all the measured relative transformations agree as much as possible.**

+One subtlety this formula hides: since every constraint is *relative*, rigidly translating and rotating the entire graph together leaves every $e_{ij}$ completely unchanged — the optimization has a flat direction with zero curvature, called **gauge freedom**.
+In practice this is fixed by anchoring one pose (usually $T_0$), e.g. by giving it an enormous information weight so the linear system solved at each step has a unique solution instead of infinitely many equally-good ones.

 ---